Credit Score for Home Loan 101: What Smart Buyers Need to Know

 However, understand that you could hurt your loved one’s credit if you, say, failed to make a payment or overcharge the account.
 Make sure to set ground rules first, and only go this route with someone you trust.

-While you’re establishing credit, you must make all payments on time and in full each month, and you should try to keep your utilization low.
+While establishing credit, you must make all payments on time and in full each month and try to keep your utilization low.

 Keep in mind that you’ll need around six months to recover from the hit to your credit for opening a new account.
 After that point, you should see your score picking up steam.